Asset Management22 min read

 Batch year-end updates12 months of changes processed at once; errors are compounded and harder to traceReal-time or monthly FAR updates as transactions occur

 The single most damaging mistake on this list is failing to remove disposed assets.
-CPCON's field data shows that organizations conducting their first professional asset inventory discover an average of 18% ghost assets — items in the register that no longer physically exist.
-At scale, this translates to millions of dollars in overstated book values and unnecessary tax and insurance payments.
+In first professional asset inventories, CPCON often finds ghost assets — items in the register that no longer physically exist.
+At scale, this can translate to overstated book values and unnecessary tax and insurance payments.

 Fixed Asset Register vs. General Ledger: What's the Difference?